flipboxfactory/organizations/docs/objects/organization.md

 | `dateJoined`          | [DateTime], [null]                     | The date the organization joined

 ## Public Methods
-All of the standard [Element](https://docs.craftcms.com/api/v3/craft-base-element.html#public-methods) public methods are available.
-In addition, the following methods are also available:
+All of the standard [Element](https://docs.craftcms.com/api/v3/craft-base-element.html#public-methods) public methods are available plus the following:

 [[toc]]